learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PHP.md

 - It has a large community of developers and users that can provide support and resources.
 - It's scalable, and it can be used to create large-scale applications.

+You can learn more about the advantages and disadvantages of PHP [here](https://anywhere.epam.com/business/pros-and-cons-of-php).
 ## Setup
 To set up PHP on your machine, you will need:
 - A web server